 Although the old system is protected by grandfathering measures until April 2018, as a small business owner, you should be adapting to the situation now.

-To avoid disruption to your business and employees, it is important you deal with changes to your salary sacrifice schemes clearly and efficiently.
+To avoid disruption to your business and employees, you must deal with changes to your salary sacrifice schemes clearly and efficiently.
 Your priorities should include:

-Obviously, the impact of the new regulation on exempt benefits (such as salary sacrifice pensions) will be minimal, but other types of arrangement, especially those involving high-value benefits – such as housing or health insurance – which may affect the lives of employees, should be revisited sooner rather than later.
+Obviously, the new regulation’s impact on exempt benefits (such as salary sacrifice pensions) will be minimal, but other types of arrangements, especially those involving high-value benefits—such as housing or health insurance—that may affect employees’ lives, should be revisited sooner rather than later.

 Talk to your employees at every stage of the transition process: clarity and communication will ensure everyone understands the landscape, and will help shape the new system of salary sacrifice benefits you offer going forward.